near/NEPs/specs/RuntimeSpec/Preparation.md

 ## Gas instrumentation

-In order to implement precise and efficient gas accounting, the contract code is analysed and instrumented with additional operations before the compilation occurs.
+In order to implement precise and efficient gas accounting, the contract code is analyzed and instrumented with additional operations before the compilation occurs.
 One such instrumentation implements accounting of the gas fees.